ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 -  all self tests must pass (already a standard Landscape coding practice)
--  after the upgrade, the client must still be able to talk to the Landscape server
+-  after the upgrade, a simple test confirming the client can still talk to the Landscape server must be performed

 The above tests exercise the code changes.
 The packaging changes need an extra QA procedure outlined below.